apache/arrow/docs/source/cpp/parquet.rst

 #.
 Turn off ``use_buffered_stream``.

-In addition, if you know certain columns contain many repeated values, you can read them as dictionary encoded columns.
+In addition, if you know certain columns contain many repeated values, you can read them as :term:`dictionary encoded<dictionary-encoding>` columns.
 This is enabled with the ``set_read_dictionary`` setting on :class:`ArrowReaderProperties`.
 If the files were written with Arrow C++ and the ``store_schema`` was activated, then the original Arrow schema will be automatically read and will override this setting.

 StreamReader
 ------------